Megalagrion

 Megalagrion is a genus of damselflies in the family Coenagrionidae.
-It contains approximately 26 species, all of which are endemic to Hawaii.
+It contains approximately 26 species, all of which are endemic to Hawaiʻi.
+Megalagrion damselflies are the only native damselflies in Hawaiʻi, and are referred to as "pinapinao" in ʻ ʻŌlelo Hawaiʻi.
+Other endemic Hawaiian Odonata are the dragonflies Anax strenuus and Nesogonia blackburni, which are referred to as "pinao".

 Nymphal Megalagrion live in widely diverse habitats, including the expected streams and pools.
-Megalagrion also exploit some surprising habitats such as plant leaf axils, waterfall faces, and even damp fern litter far from water sources.
-M. oahuense is the only species of damselfly whose naiad is terrestrial, living in damp fern litter until metamorphosis.
+Megalagrion also exploit some surprising habitats such as plant leaf axils of the 'ie'ie vine, waterfall faces and seeps, and even damp fern litter outside of the water.
+M. oahuense is the only species of damselfly whose naiad is terrestrial, living in damp leaf litter under banks of uluhe ferns until metamorphosis.

-Many species of Megalagrion are in danger due to habitat loss and predation by non-native fish.
+Many species of Megalagrion are in danger due to habitat loss and predation by non-native fish such as mosquitofish.
 To protect them, non-native fish should never be released in Hawaiian streams.

 The genus contains the following species: